UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

 Navy Stats and Trends

+- So far this season Navy has one win against the spread.

-- The Midshipmen have been underdogs by 15.5 points or more once this year and covered the spread.
+- The Midshipmen covered the spread in their only game when underdogs by 16.5 points or more.

-- Navy's games this year have gone over the total in two out of three opportunities (66.7%).
+- Navy's games this season have hit the over on two of three set point totals (66.7%).

-- This season the Midshipmen have turned the ball over four times, one more than the Knights' takeaways (3).
+- The Midshipmen have turned the ball over one more time (4 total) than the Knights have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.